Redding Bicycle Accident Lawyer

 - Not providing enough room for bicycles: In California, drivers are obligated to provide three feet of space between their vehicle and a bike.
 Many drivers fail to do this, and bicycle accidents result.
 Our firm uses videos and accident reconstruction techniques to measure the distance between the vehicle and the bicycle to prove that the motorist failed to comply with this law.
 This puts the fault squarely on the motorist.

 - Speeding: Speeding causes many collisions, and this is also true for bicycle accidents.
-A driver who is speeding has little control over their vehicle and finds it difficult to stop in time when a cyclist approaches.
+A speeding driver has little control over their vehicle and finds it difficult to stop in time when a cyclist approaches.

 Our Redding bicycle accident attorneys provide legal representation on all personal injury and wrongful death cases throughout Shasta County, California.
 To learn how our law firm can help you and your family after a serious cycling crash, call (530) 392-9400 or (800) 404-5400 for free, friendly advice today.

-To find out more about our law firm, click on the following links to read client reviews, and look over cases we handled:
+To find out more about our law firm, click on the following links:

 :cd llo [cs 1,083]